ChatGPT wants my job. It can’t (and it won’t) have it.

 Resisting the temptation to throw your coffee at your screen in exasperation, you take a deep breath and explain PR 101: the difference between earned, owned and paid media.

-It’s not that PRs don’t understand the value of SEO and the value of obtaining links back to the client’s site, it’s simply that earned media is first and foremost the tool to build credibility, increase brand trust and manage reputation.
+It’s not that PRs don’t understand the value of SEO and obtaining links back to the client’s site.
+It’s simply that earned media is, first and foremost, the tool to build credibility, increase brand trust and manage reputation.

 First, let’s clarify what we’re talking about.

 - Paid media: you pay for visibility or reach through advertising, advertorial, PPC or affiliate marketing.
-So you have complete control, but it’s the least credible.
-Ultimately you are paying to get your audience’s attention.
+You have complete control, but it’s the least credible.
+Ultimately, you are paying to get your audience’s attention.

 - Owned media: includes your website, your blogs, your newsletters and your social media channels, where you control both channel and content.
 This is ideal for education and demonstrating thought leadership.
-So no money is changing hands but it’s still you explaining to the world why you are so great.
+No money is changing hands, but it’s still you explaining to the world why you are so great.

-- Earned media: third party objective endorsement, i.e. someone else is talking about you as an expert, and no money has changed hands.
-This includes media coverage obtained through PR, where a journalist has covered the story because in their view it’s newsworthy, not because you’ve paid for the coverage.
-To obtain this you need strong content, whether it’s a product that’s truly innovative, an opinion which provides new and informed views or a piece of thought leadership – which is where owned thought leadership content is valuable, as it can be repurposed for PR.
+- Earned media: third-party objective endorsement, i.e. someone else is talking about you as an expert, and no money has changed hands.
+This includes media coverage obtained through PR, where a journalist has covered the story because it’s newsworthy, not because you’ve paid for the coverage.
+To get this, you need strong content.
+Whether it’s a genuinely innovative product, an opinion which provides new and informed views, or a piece of thought leadership.

 The great benefit of earned media is the credibility it brings which the other two routes can’t provide.

-However, the downside of this is that you don’t get to dictate to the journalists where to put a link back to your client’s site, or indeed if one is there at all, depending on their editorial policy.
-You certainly don’t go back to a publication and ask for a link to be added or you’ll be promptly referred – with a few choice words – to their advertising department, and they’ll be unlikely to feel inclined to write about your clients again.
+However, the downside is that you don’t get to dictate to the journalists where to put a link back to your client’s site.
+Or indeed if one is there at all, depending on their editorial policy.
+You certainly don’t go back to a publication and ask for a link to be added.
+You’ll be promptly referred – with a few choice words – to their advertising department, and they’ll unlikely feel inclined to write about your clients again.

-Where it gets blurry is when earned media becomes ‘online word of mouth’, including shares and reposts, content picked up by third party sites and media developed through partners and influencers.
+It gets blurry when earned media becomes ‘online word of mouth’, including shares and reposts, content picked up by third-party sites, and media developed through partners and influencers.

-Say you post on your company’s LinkedIn page about your new blog (owned) or latest piece of press coverage (earned) – when these are shared, they are both ‘online conversations’, even though the content has originated in different ways.
-Are posts from partners truly earned, or based on a mutually beneficial relationship i.e. owned?
+Say you post about your new blog (owned) or the latest press coverage (earned) on your company’s LinkedIn page.
+When these are shared, they are both ‘online conversations’, even though the content has originated in different ways.
+Are posts from partners truly earned or based on a mutually beneficial relationship, i.e. owned?
 And while tech and fintech analysts (i.e. influencers) review products and provide editorial independence, the ASA has taken many so-called consumer influencers to task for not making clear when content has been paid for.

 There’s a tendency to class all click-throughs as equal.
 Perhaps that’s true for buying trainers.
 It also makes reporting more straightforward!
-But in the world of B2B, the clicks driven by third party objective endorsements are surely the most likely to generate real interest and preference.
+However, in B2B, the clicks driven by third-party objective endorsements are the most likely to generate genuine interest and preference.

 Where we sit in the digital marketing mix